-Adverse Opinion on U.S. Generally Accepted Accounting Principles fund information of the Calvin School District No. I-048, Hughes County, Oklahoma as of June 30, 2016, the changes in its financial position, or where applicable, its cash flows for the year then ended.
+Adverse Opinion on U.S. Generally Accepted Accounting Principles of America, the financial position of the Calvin School District No. I-048, Hughes County, Oklahoma as of June 30, 2018, or the revenues, expenses, and changes in net position and, where applicable, its cash flows for the year then ended.

-In our opinion, because the significance of the matter discussed in the previous paragraph, the basic financial statements referred to in the first paragraph do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of the governmental activities, each major fund, and the aggregate remaining
+In our opinion, because the significance of the matter discussed in the previous paragraph, the basic financial statements referred to in the first paragraph do not present fairly, in accordance with accounting principles generally accepted in the United States